 Alvin is still in the hospital, and in fact, still in IMC (Intermediate Care.)
 He’s been in the hospital so much over the last two years that he doesn’t handle the confinement well.
 He’s getting pretty ancy and so we went for a walk.
 We found a little balcony and we were able to step out of the hospital atmosphere for just a moment and bask in the late fall sun.
 We enjoyed it so much, and the simple pleasure of enjoying the warmth God has provided for us, as well as the crispness of the air and the trees turning gold, yellow, orange and red was invigorating.
 After a few moments Alvin became chilled (there’s a new one) and we headed back inside the hospital.
 We stopped in the waiting area of the 2nd Floor IMC and decided to sit and watch a little television there.
 Saints at War was on KBYU and we settled into listen to the Mormon men talk about their captivity during World War II and the horrible conditions, even atrocities, they suffered.

-As they shared experiences of small kindnesses, the light of the gospel brightening even that dark and dismal corner of the world, finding one another in prison camps and more, something amazing happened.
+As they shared experiences of small kindnesses, finding one another in prison camps and more, something amazing happened.
 They choked up as they spoke of these things and then each began to speak of that moment in time when they learned Hitler and his armies had been defeated and the war was over.

 One sweet man spoke of seeing the white flag with the big black swastika fall to the ground and the American Flag being raised.
 As Old Glory caught in the breeze, the tears began to flow down the faces of the American soldiers.
 As veteran after veteran spoke of this moment, joy literally exploded from their faces, smiles wide and tears sparkling.
 Some raised their arms, reliving that moment of freedom and unrestrained joy.
 The symbol of freedom, the American flag, made a very real moment more beautiful for men who had paid so much in the fight for freedom.